Sales prices and price calculation

 UUID |

 The price calculation’s UUID.
-The ID is automatically generated when the calculation is created.
-This ID cannot be changed.
+The UUID is automatically generated when the price calculation is created.
+The UUID cannot be changed.
 Tip: Do you want to copy the UUID?
-Open the price calculation and click on the UUID in the lower left corner.
+To do so, open the price calculation and click on the UUID in the lower left corner.
 The UUID is copied to the clipboard. |

 Name |